wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Syntax/WebAssembly/WebAssembly-List.md

 - [2018-Our Vision for Rust and WebAssembly](https://rustwasm.github.io/2018/06/25/vision-for-rust-and-wasm.html): In a series of follow up posts, we will talk about the next steps for each major component of the Rust and WebAssembly ecosystem.

+- [Rust 🦀 and WebAssembly 🕸 #Series#](https://rustwasm.github.io/book/introduction.html): This small book describes how to use Rust and WebAssembly together.

 ## Go

 ## C